elegantwist/slothtest/README.md

     return pd_table
 ```

-Let’s show some run examples that we will implement via other method as the part of our ETL process:
+Let’s show some run examples that we will implement via another method as the part of our ETL process:

 ```python
 def run():